augustlh/ricart-agrawala-go/README.md

 # Ricart-Agrawala-Go
 The application implements a peer-to-peer node using the Ricart-Agrawala algorithm for distributed mutual exclusion.
-Nodes can either start a new network or connect to an existing network and communi

 ## Running the Program
 To run the program use the command:
 `go run node/node.go ip port [existing_node_ip existing_node_port]`